Christmas checklist for reducing the cost of arable farming in 2023

 Dec, 12 2022

-See our easy-to-digest cost saving cheat sheet here and read our full blog below.
+See our easy-to-digest Christmas cost saving cheat sheet here and read our full blog below.

 –––

-It’s that time of year when we naturally plan the things we’re going to do in the New Year.
-Lists get drawn up and priorities identified.
-With farm budgets for 2023 illustrating the same pressure on costs as being seen by everyone else, the most important list for any business is where savings can be made.
-This is not new, but it has taken on a greater significance and it’s not just about the cost – supply concerns and wider environmental issues are also focussing the mind.
+It’s that time of year when we start planning for the New Year!
+Lists are drawn up, priorities identified, and strategies put in place.
+With farm budgets for 2023 showing the same cost pressures everyone else is facing, the most important list for any business is clear: where can savings be made?
+This isn’t new, but it has taken on greater significance.
+And it’s not just about cost, supply concerns and wider environmental issues are also sharpening the focus.

-To help the thought process, below is a simple ten-point checklist to consider – some may just be a reminder, and some you probably already have in hand, but others may just point you to the money under the mattress you were hoping to find.
-Based on our experience of analysing hundreds of farm accounts, we’ve outlined below the budget lines to focus on and given some useful tips to get you started.
-But don’t forget, if you want some more detailed FREE advice tailored specifically to your farm business via Defra’s Future Farming Resilience Fund, then see the bottom of this blog to find out how to register your interest.
+To help you think it through, here’s a simple ten-point checklist.
+Some points may just serve as reminders, others you probably already have in hand, but a few might uncover that “money under the mattress” you’ve been hoping to find.
+Based on our experience analysing hundreds of farm accounts, we’ve highlighted the budget lines to focus on and added practical tips to get you started.
+And don’t forget, if you want FREE, detailed advice tailored to your farm business via Defra’s Future Farming Resilience Fund, see the bottom of this blog for how to register your interest.

 1. Seed

-It may not seem like a big item and it may require a bit more planning at harvest, but home saving as much of your seed as possible will save you money and guarantee your supply.
+It may not seem like a big item, and it might require more planning at harvest, but saving as much of your own seed as possible will cut costs and guarantee supply.

 2. Fertiliser